How do I know if I am getting a new computer?

-New HP computers will come with Windows 7 Enterprise.
+New Dell computers will come with Windows 10 Enterprise.
 Macintosh computers will come with OS X v10.11 ("El Capitan").
 Both will come with Office 2016.

 A more complete list of software is available here.
 If you need additional software or you have older versions of software you obtained yourself, please discuss these with your technician when you schedule your replacement.

 When can I expect to get my new computer?

 When you select your computer, you will be asked about summer availability.
 We expect to start deliveries in early June and continue through the summer; your technician will contact you to schedule and prepare.